isomerpages/moe-chijsngsec/_student-development/Sexuality Education.md

 12. Parents who wish to opt their children out of the ***eTeens* programme** need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Info_on_SEd_for_schs_website_Sec_2022_23%20Nov_AnnexB.pdf).
 The completed form is to be submitted by 21/04/2023.

 13. Parents can contact the school at chijsng_sec@moe.edu.sg for discussion or to seek clarification about the school’s sexuality education programme.

-14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.